 |---|---|---|

 Hats are natural bundle products.
 Pair them with matching t-shirts or tote bags for 15-25% higher average order value.
-"Buy the hat + tee bundle" works because customers who buy headwear are often building a look or identity around a niche.
+"Buy the hat + tee combo" works because customers building an identity around a niche want the complete look.

 Where to Sell Print on Demand Hats

 Etsy buyers actively search for custom and personalized hats.
-The platform's algorithm favors new listings, so launching a hat line with 20-30 designs gives you a solid initial boost.
+The algorithm favors new listings, so launching a hat line with 20-30 designs gives you solid initial visibility.

 Optimize your listings with Etsy keyword research and use all 13 tags.
-Include variations like "custom embroidered hat," "personalized dad hat," and niche-specific terms.
+Include variations like "custom embroidered hat," "personalized dad hat," and niche-specific long-tail terms.
+The Etsy Seller Handbook covers platform-specific best practices, and our Etsy listing optimization guide has the full POD-focused strategy.

-Once you've validated a niche with 5-10 profitable designs, it's time to scale.
-Here's the playbook:
+Once you've validated a niche with 5-10 profitable designs, scale systematically.

 If "Dog Mom" dad hats sell, create designs for specific breeds.
-If fishing hats work, branch into fly fishing, bass fishing, ice fishing.
-Go deeper before going wider.
+If fishing hats work, branch into fly fishing, bass fishing, and ice fishing.
+Going deeper in a proven niche beats going wider into unproven ones every time.

 - Summer: Beach, vacation, festivals (bucket hats peak here)